 Do you have a secure attachment style?
-Having a secure attachment style ensures that your relationship is based on trust, warmth and mutual respect.
-This form of attachment is a result of positive outlook of self, your partner and your relationship.
+Having a secure attachment style ensures that your relationship is based on trust, warmth, and mutual respect.
+This form of attachment is a result of a positive outlook of self, your partner, and your relationship.

-People with a secure attachment style have certain personality traits that allow them to approach their relationship differently from those who typically form problematic relationships.
+People with a secure attachment style have certain personality traits that allow them to approach their relationships differently from those who typically form problematic relationships.

 Secure people are confident, emotionally open, and loving.
 In turn, the fortunate person they love will feel secure, treasured, emotionally safe, and highly valued by their secure partner.

 In a study by Cindy Hazan Ph.D. and Phillip Shaver Ph.D., only 56 percent of people reported enjoying secure relationship attachments.